GRAPHIC-How hedge funds plan to trade the second half of 2023

 Major central banks have collectively raised rates by more than 3,750 basis points since September 2021, and while the pace has eased, the world economy has yet to feel the full effect.

-Four prominent funds shared their ideas using four different asset classes to trade on this uncertainty.
+Five prominent funds shared their ideas using five different asset classes to trade on this uncertainty.

 The ideas do not represent recommendations or trading positions, which hedge funds cannot reveal for regulatory reasons.